 Program overview

 The Building Systems Engineering Technician program at Seneca is designed to equip students with the essential skills and knowledge needed to thrive in the building systems industry.
-This two-year diploma program emphasizes hands-on experience and practical learning, focusing on key areas such as heating, air conditioning, refrigeration, and control systems.
-Students will also gain proficiency in using various software tools, including AutoCAD and Revit, to model and design building systems.
-The program not only covers energy efficiency principles but also explores emerging renewable energy technologies, preparing graduates for a sustainable future in building management.
+This two-year diploma program focuses on practical, hands-on experience, teaching students about heating, air conditioning, refrigeration, and control systems.
+Students will also learn to utilize various software tools, including AutoCAD and Revit, to model and design building systems.
+The program emphasizes energy efficiency and renewable energy technologies, preparing graduates to recommend energy-efficient solutions and analyze building energy performance.
+Upon completion, students will be well-prepared for diverse career paths in the field of building systems engineering.

 Program structure